EBR schools won't change quarantine rules for students despite state introducing 'parent choice' option

 Read the full letter from the superintendent here

-An Ascension Parish schools spokesperson said on Wednesday that school district would adopt the parent choice option.
+The Ascension and Livingston Parish school districts said they would adopt the parent choice option.

 Trending News